Lik-xin/Xinyi-Li/project_plan.md

 For evaluation, I expect to have at least 10 to 12 cases in a draft test set, plus an initial scoring rubric for escalation correctness, grounding, and unsupported claims.
 I also expect to be able to run at least one side-by-side comparison between the baseline and the final design on several risky cases, especially refund, security, and legal-escalation scenarios.

-## 9. Pair Request

-I am not requesting a pair for this project.